 12. Leafy Greens Support Your Immune System

 I’ve mentioned this a few times so far, however it warrants repeating.
 One of the most promising benefits of leafy greens is how they support your immune system.
-Dark leafy greens such as moringa leaf can support a healthy response to oxidative damage which, if left untreated, can lead to autoimmunity.15 Studies specifically mention broccoli, arugula, and kale as vegetables that support many internal processes including the immune system and inflammation modulation.16
+Dark leafy greens such as moringa leaf facilitates a healthy response to oxidative stress caused by free radicals which, if left untreated, can lead to autoimmunity and heart disease.
+Studies specifically mention broccoli, arugula, and kale as vegetables that facilitate a healthy immune system response.